 Street names for Concerta include Kibbles & Bits, Kiddy Cocaine, Pineapple, Kiddie Coke, Smarties, and Skittles.
 Concerta is a Schedule II regulated Stimulant.

-Concerta and other stimulants have a calming effect for individuals with ADHD and similar conditions and increase focus, so they are widely used to treat attention deficit hyperactivity disorder (ADHD).
-However, if individuals who do not have ADHD take these medications, the result will be hyperactivity and overstimulation.
-The drug also slowly raises the user’s dopamine levels in the brain, achieving a therapeutic effect for those with proper ADHD (and similar) diagnoses.
+Concerta and other Stimulants have a calming effect for individuals with ADHD and similar conditions and increase focus, so they are widely used to treat attention deficit hyperactivity disorder (ADHD).
+If individuals who do not have ADHD take these medications, however, the results will be hyperactivity and overstimulation.
+The drug also slowly raises the user’s dopamine levels in the brain, achieving a therapeutic effect for those with ADHD and similar diagnoses.

 Some people abuse Concerta by taking more pills than prescribed or by crushing and snorting large doses of it for a more powerful high.
 The drug can also be abused intravenously.